top of page

 'The Art of Seduction' - Winner of Natural Artistry at Wildlife Photographer of the Year

-'The Art of Seduction' was photographed from a boat under the cliffs of Noss National Nature Reserve in Shetland.
+Her captivating photograph, titled The Art of Seduction, was taken from a boat beneath the towering cliffs of the Noss National Nature Reserve in Shetland.
+Recalling the experience, she described her initial encounter with the breathtaking landscape:

 Upon accepting her award at the Natural History Museum, Rachel said: